kesh-lang/kesh/examples.md

 #### Symbols

-[Symbols](https://en.wikipedia.org/wiki/Symbol_(programming)) are human-readable values that are guaranteed to be unique.
+[Symbols](https://en.wikipedia.org/wiki/Symbol_(programming)) are human-readable immutable values that are guaranteed to be unique.

 Symbols may be either named (globally shared) or anonymous (secret).
 Named symbols can have an optional string description.